Venerable shrines and temples, and Buddha-filled caves

 The caves near Rakanji Temple are home to more than 3,700 stone figures of the Buddha, including 500 rakan, or disciples of Buddha.
 Stroll around the area for a serene and peaceful experience.

-After checking out the panoramic views of the surrounding peaks and valleys from the top of Rakanji, visit the nearby Aonodomon Tunnel, built by a monk who wanted a safer route to the temple through Kyushu Peak.
+After checking out the panoramic views of the surrounding peaks and valleys from the top of Rakanji, visit the nearby Aonodomon Tunnel, built by a monk who wanted a safer route to the temple through Kyushu mountains.
 According to legend, it took him 30 years to dig the tunnel by hand.

 Hachiman shrines are the second most numerous in Japan after Inari shrines.
 Hachiman shrines enshrine the legendary Emperor Ojin, deified as Hachiman-shin, the god of warriors.